-NM Areas Reviewed Findings Recommendations
+NM Areas Reviewed Finding Recommendation

-The facility has a Lead HIV Clinician to
+The facility has a HIV Lead Clinician to

 carry out responsibilities as required.

 The facility has policies and procedures to

 facilitate HIV testing.

 The facility had developed policies and

 procedures that include requirements for

 the communication of HIV test results.

 Written patient educational materials

 utilized prior to or at the time of consent for

 HIV testing include all required elements.

-Clinicians provided HIV testing as part of

-routine medical care for patients.
+X Clinicians provided HIV testing as part of routine medical care for patients.
+Clinicians did not provide HIV testing to 8 of 38 patients (21 percent).
+7. We recommended that clinicians provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored.

 When HIV testing occurred, clinicians

 consistently documented informed

 consent.

 The facility complied with additional

 elements as required by local policy.